Jet-Engine/art-deco-chatbot/README.md

 * How to index these documents in a vector database for efficient retrieval.
 * How to use JetEngine's performant vector database: Pulsejet
 * How to use LiteLLM to query different LLMs easily.
-* How to integrate a Rag system with Ollama
+* How to integrate a RAG system with Ollama
 * How to write a RAG system that would chunk documents, generate embeddings, and retrieve relevant chunks.
 * How to evaluate RAG output with LLM output